 - For Enterprise Console v5.0 and above (go to point three below for older console versions): From the Windows services list (Start | Run | Type: If any of the services listed above fail to start you will need to open the Properties of each service and update the password of the account set in the 'Log On As'.

 services.msc | Press return) check the following services are started (if present) and attempt to re-start them:

 - Sophos Management Host

 - Restart the 'Sophos Management Service'.
 Note: This service logs on as 'Local System' and does not need to be set to 'Log On As' a particular user account.

 If this service fails to start you will need to check the password of the account set in the 'DatabaseUser' registry key is set correctly.
-For further information see step six of article 66028 and, if the password needs to be re-obfuscated, article 13094.
+For further information see article 113954 and, if the password needs to be re-obfuscated, article 13094.